-The Drop It And Drive® Program now operates under the auspices of TIRF in delivering free distracted driving prevention high school presentations to Canadian teens and passenger/pedestrian safety presentations to our most vulnerable road users.
+Drop It And Drive® is an education program of TIRF delivering free distracted driving prevention school presentations to Canadian teens and passenger/pedestrian safety presentations to our most vulnerable road users.
 Your donations help us to continue to offer these life-saving programs to Canada’s next generation of drivers.

 What People Are Saying